roll-n-draw/roll-nft/README.md

 Detailed dashboard will be provided by TheGraph.
 With option for Covalent being used for profile page and favorites.
 To generate frontend would be used [Hyperdapp](https://hyperdapp.dev/).
 Valist to deliver smart contract's and application's versions.
+To simplify Raffle roll creation will be used Composits (DataModels) from Ceramic (Glaze).